postfinance/vault-kubernetes/README.md

 2019/09/06 09:00:40 failed to prepare synchronization of secrets: strconv.Atoi: parsing "": invalid syntax
 ```

 The reason for the above error is no versioning enabled for the kv secret engine.
-The version(1 or 2) has to be enabled.
+The version(1/2) has to be enabled & leaving it blank will cause above issue.
+Please follow the steps mentioned to fix it.

 ```
 $ vault secrets list -detailed